 To achieve this protection and sustainable use, we’re working with other Australian and Queensland government agencies, industries and the community to implement the Reef 2050 Long-term Sustainability Plan, an overarching framework for Reef management.

-The Reef 2050 Integrated Monitoring and Reporting Program is a key part of the Reef 2050 Plan, and will track our progress in achieving objectives and targets for seven themes.
+The Reef 2050 Integrated Monitoring and Reporting Program is a key part of the Reef 2050 Plan, and will underpin the evaluation of whether the Reef 2050 Plan is on track to meet its outcomes, objectives and targets.

 Reef 2050 includes a Reef Trust, which will use Australian Government and private funds to focus on improving coastal habitats and water quality throughout the Reef and adjacent catchments.